Filing a Complaint

 File all complaints of discrimination and harassment in writing with the interim director of equity, diversity, and inclusion by e-mail to Rebecca Mosely or by U.S. mail addressed to Office of Equity, Diversity, and Inclusion, Cox Administration Building, Room 202, 70 N. Professor St., Oberlin, OH 44074, (440) 775-8555.

 You may also file complaints alleging discrimination or harassment based on disability, race, color, religion, creed, national origin, age, military or veteran status, and family relationship to an employee of Oberlin College directly with the appropriate administrator designated to address such complaints.
 The interim director of equity, diversity, and inclusion shall coordinate record keeping regarding such complaints.

 We will consider all complaints as filed as of the date they are received.
 You must file complaints within one (1) calendar year of the date of the last act of discrimination.

 Following filing, complaints shall be processed as follows:

-In advance of filing a complaint, any student or employee of the college may elect to consult with the special assistant for equity concerns or any other administrator named in the policy to seek additional information about the policy and the grievance procedures.
+In advance of filing a complaint, any student or employee of the college may elect to consult with the special assistant for equity, diversity, and inclusion or any other administrator named in the policy to seek additional information about the policy and the grievance procedures.
 Such consultation is not a prerequisite for filing a complaint.

 An informal resolution process, such as mediation, with the appropriate involvement of designated administrators is available for all complaints, with the exception of complaints alleging sexual assault.
 Voluntary mediation shall not be used to resolve such complaints alleging sexual assault.